risingwavelabs/risingwave-operator/docs/general/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>Value is the private key.
 It must be a 128-bit key encoded in hex.
-If both Value and SecretRef are set,
+If this is set, SecretRef must be nil.
-SecretRef will be used.
-If neither is set, the private key will be generated randomly.</p>
+When the feature gate RandomSecretStorePrivateKey is enabled and neither is set, the private key will be generated randomly.</p>
 </td>
 </tr>
 <tr>